modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-4-sect-1.md

 	(Image credit: CC Wikimedia Commons)

-	**Figure 4.1.**  Geometric properties of surfaces of different curvature.
+	**Figure 4.1.**  .
+Geometric properties of surfaces of different curvature; C indicates the value of the circunference and   corresponds to the addition of the three internal angles in a triangle.

 	It is not clear who was the first mathematician writing about non-Euclidean geometries.
 The merit is shared by next four mathematicians: